SumoLogic/sumologic-documentation/docs/dashboards-new/panels/pie-charts.md

 To create a pie chart, use an aggregate query that provides at least a few results in the **Aggregates** tab.

-For example, you could use the following simple query to get results from your logs:
+For example, you'd use the following simple query to get results from your logs:

 ```sql
 (error OR fail*) AND exception | count by _sourceCategory | sort by _count